Disgraced sports writer Jonah Keri sentenced to 21 months in jail for domestic abuse conviction

 After the initial arrest in the summer of 2019, he was granted bail with several conditions, but in November 2019, Keri was taken into custody again after a new warrant was issued when he broke one of his bail conditions by contacting his wife.

-Keri has written for many of North America's top sports websites and publications, all of whom cut ties with him following his charges.
+Keri had written for many of North America's top sports websites and publications, all of whom cut ties with him following his charges.

 SUPPORT NETWORK